 Brunei imposed new laws pertaining to public smoking on March 1, 2012.
 Smoking is restricted in all enclosed public and work places, as well as sidewalks near business premises, areas within a six-metre radius of smoke-free buildings, public staircases, hospitals and clinics and within public transportations.
 This law applies to vaping or the inhaling and expelling of vapour from e-cigarettes as it falls under the definition of smoking according to the Tobacco Order 2005.

 Drugs are strictly prohibited in Brunei.
-The Misuse of Drugs Act (MDA) – the main legislation for drug offences in Brunei Darussalam, covering a range of controlled drugs including narcotics and psychotropic substances – stipulate that all drug offences are seizable and sentenceable offences.
+The Misuse of Drugs Act (MDA) – the main legislation for drug offences in Brunei Darussalam, covering a range of controlled drugs including narcotics and psychotropic substances – stipulates that all drug offences are seizable and sentenceable offences.

 • Methylamphetamine: 50 g